daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition.md

 categories: Acropora_Integration_Moorea_2022
 tags: Acropora Husbandry Reproduction ExperimentalDesign
 ---
 This post includes the full notebook for Sept-Oct 2022 *Acropora* coral spawning and field expedition in Moorea, French Polynesia.
-These notebook posts are updated in order of most recent to oldest.
+These notebook posts by A. Huffmyer are updated in order of most recent to oldest.

 # Project Overview